brycewray/eleventy_solo/src/posts/2020/11/using-postcss-cache-busting-eleventy.md

 {% endraw %}

 Before I get to the `manifest`  option of the `postcss-hash` part, I’ll note that:
-- I didn’t set the hashing `algorithm`, so it keeps the default of [MD5](https://searchsecurity.techtarget.com/definition/MD5), which is the same as in Hugo’s fingerprinting.
+- I didn’t set the hashing `algorithm`, so it keeps the default of [MD5](https://searchsecurity.techtarget.com/definition/MD5) (Hugo’s default is [SHA-256](https://en.wikipedia.org/wiki/SHA-2)).
 The documentation specifies a few other options you can set, but I find MD5 to be just fine.
 - I chose to set `trim` at `20` (the default is `10`) so this plugin would give a slightly longer (and, thus, more distinct) hash “tail” to the CSS file’s generated name.
 And, speaking of the name&nbsp;.&nbsp;.&nbsp;.
 - The `name` setting makes sure that the generated CSS file comes out looking like, for example, `index-a1ee6657944e0c6d4080.css`.
 The default setting separates the original name, such as `index`, from the hash with a dot rather than a dash, and I just prefer the dash to the dot for this.